20 Best Kwanzaa Gifts to Give This Year

 Kente African Ornaments

 Many families celebrate Kwanzaa as well as Christmas, and these ornaments are versatile enough to give as gifts for either holiday.
 They can be festively hung from the branches of a Christmas tree or showcased together in a glass bowl as Kwanzaa decor.
 You’ll get a set of three large ball ornaments covered in a colorful African Ankara print.
-To get creative yourself this season, try making these easy DIY Christmas decorations.
+To get creative this season, try making these easy DIY Christmas decorations.

 The Kwanzaa Coloring Book

 Trying to decide if you should get this gift for a child or a grown-up?
 Get one for each!
 This super affordable and creative gift is less than $7, and it will keep the kids busy while teaching them about the holiday—and also help adults attain a little bit of zen.
 The pages are filled with Kwanzaa symbols and traditional African scenes and patterns.
-For other budget-friendly holiday ideas, take a look at these stocking stuffers under $10.
+For other budget-friendly holiday ideas, take a look at these stocking stuffers.

 Kwanzaa Decoration Banner

 Celebration banners are a great way to get the whole family excited about Kwanzaa.
 These fun Kwanzaa decorations can be hung across a mantel, a buffet table, a wall, or any other spot in the home.
+This would make a great gift for your mom!

 150 Kwanzaa Recipes